azfar672/notes/qa.md

 * explain what tools you will use for test case planning and management
 * explain what tools you will use for screenshots
 * explain what tools you will use for video recording bugs
+* explain your experience with pivotal tracker
+* explain how to file a bug on pivotal tracker

 **If you're on the "Automated testing" team:**